Smoke From Canadian Wildfires Prompts Air Quality Alerts Across Minnesota

 Fine particle levels in northern Minnesota are considered very unhealthy for everyone.
 Heavy smoke will remain in the area through Wednesday.

-The smoke will make its way into central and southeast Minnesota on Tuesday afternoon; this air is considered unsafe for sensitive groups.
+The smoke made its way into central and southeast Minnesota on Tuesday afternoon; this air is considered unsafe for sensitive groups.

 MPCA says the air quality should improve by Thursday morning.